Chicken wings make a great snack for game day parties or tailgating, but they also make a terrific everyday main dish.

 08 of 21

-These great-tasting hot-and-spicy chicken drumettes pack a punch and are perfect for parties, tailgating, picnics, and family meals.
+These hot and spicy chicken drumettes (or chicken wings—take your pick) pack a punch and are perfect for parties, tailgating, picnics, and family meals.
 Baking makes them a little lighter than the deep-fried version.
 The herb and flour coating makes them crisp up nicely in the oven and marries perfectly with the buttery, spicy sauce.Continue to 9 of 21 below.

 09 of 21